dolmen-go/goproc/README.md

 The following functions are available in addition to the [standard functions](https://golang.org/pkg/text/template/#hdr-Functions).

 ### `env`

+Allow to use environment variables (with security proctections).

 This function must be explicitely enabled using the `-env` flag: